yalimohammadi/yalimohammadi.github.io/_pages/about.md

 **Fall 22**  I'm visiting Simons Institute at UC Berkeley as a research fellow in the program on [Graph Limits and Processes on Networks]().

-**Summer 22**  Research intern in the Market Algorithm group at Google Research in Mountain View.
+**Summer 22**  Research intern in the Market Algorithm group at Google Research, hosted by Aranyak Mehta.

 # Research